 You see, every single one of us – every person on this planet – has benefitted in many ways from science, whether they acknowledge it or not.
 Take just a few seconds to consider your surroundings right now: The Internet that delivered this post to you, the device you’re reading it on, the comfortable building you live in, the car you drive, the medical treatment that is keeping a loved one alive.
 All of those are direct results of science.
 We are all children of science.
 All of it.
 We don’t get to pick and choose which parts of it we “believe in.”

 Well, actually, we are absolutely free to do this; it just makes us sound politically brainwashed, crazy or woefully uneducated when we do.
-Sorry to be so blunt here; I just can’t find any other words that match the behavior.
+Sorry to be so blunt here; I just can’t find any other words that describe science denial accurately.

 We’re all science workers

-Now let’s look at our line of work as teachers, trainers, instructional designers and other learning professionals.
+Looking at our profession as teachers, trainers, instructional designers, and other learning professionals.
 It would be impossible for us to do what we do without science.
 In fact, the way we approach our work is changing rapidly as we incorporate the latest discoveries in the learning sciences.
 We don’t get to “believe” in that either; it’s going to happen whether or not we decide to recognize the evidence.
 Instructional design is based on the science of learning, which includes insights from a wide variety of disciplines, including psychology, sociology, biology, neuroscience, even quantum physics.
 Working in this field and rejecting any particular scientific result seems particularly disingenuous, even if you’re just lying to yourself.